 You aren’t going to want your dream kitchen to have those inconveniences, and you don’t want to ignore things that only slightly bother you.
 If you do, you may unknowingly make those annoyances worse during the remodel.

-By making note of what you don’t want, it’ll be easier to tell your contractor what you have in mind for the new space.
+By making a note of what you don’t want, it’ll be easier to tell your contractor what you have in mind for the new space.
 For example, I don't just want to redesign the cupboards, I want them re-fitted and re-sized so they can all be opened at once.
-Don't forget to mention that spice cupboard you've always dreamed of, because who wants to hunt down those small spice bottles when you have a cupboard designed for them.
+Don't forget to mention that spice cupboard you've always dreamed of, because who wants to hunt down those small spice bottles when you have a cabinet designed for them.

 Kitchen Features You Do Want